khaldoun-xyz/altadim/README.md

 wget https://raw.githubusercontent.com/khaldoun-xyz/altadim/main/install_altadim.sh && sudo bash install_altadim.sh
 ```

+Note: When you encounter input boxes and don't know what to select,
+just stick with the already selected option.

 ## What's in it?

 [Here](./docs/contents.md) is a full list of what you'll get with Altadim.